Guest Blog Authored by Courtney Gabbara of Ms. JD.

 The first reason comes down to credentials.
 Students who land on the waitlist typically have strong credentials, but are competing for a seat that is traditionally reserved for students with slightly better credentials.
-This is not meant to suggest students on the waitlist are less qualified or capable; however, law schools, like students, must consider their options when building their strongest law school class.
+This is not meant to suggest students on the waitlist are less qualified or capable; law schools, like students, must consider their options when building their strongest law school class.

 This leads me to the second reason law schools have waitlists—to fill its incoming class.
 Law schools are aware that not every student it admits will matriculate.
 In fact, law schools would not survive if that happened because they would be overextended.
-By continuously running projections, law schools know how many students to admit, roughly how many students will accept those offers of admission, and how many students can be put on and/or taken off of the waitlist to build the best incoming class.
+By continuously running projections, law schools know how many students to admit, roughly how many students will accept those offers of admission, and how many students can be put on or taken off of the waitlist to build the best incoming class.
 These projections are not always perfect, but tend to be the best way a law school can ensure a full class for the fall.

-For the sake of being thorough, I will also point out that the waitlist is used to help build the strongest, most well-rounded class that a law school can.
-Law schools do not want classrooms filled with cookie cutter students with the same undergraduate degree from the same university with the same backstory.
+Waitlists help build the strongest, most well-rounded class that a law school can.
+Schools do not want classrooms filled with cookie cutter students with the same credentials and backstory.
 Having a balanced class ensures that students are receiving the best education the law school can provide.
-For example, at Michigan State University College of Law (“MSU Law”), we pride ourselves on our national and international name appeal.
+For example, at MSU Law, we pride ourselves on our national and international name appeal.
 If our law school only admitted Michigan residents, we would not be able to maintain this reputation.
-In this situation, the waitlist can be helpful if we find our incoming class lacks geographic diversity.
+In this situation, the waitlist can be helpful if we find that our incoming class lacks geographic diversity.

 Now that we have identified several of the reasons behind the waitlist, I want to discuss with you several ways to get yourself off of the waitlist.

 When in doubt, reach out.
-If you are having questions or want to express your interest in a program, most law school admissions offices want to hear from you.
+If you have questions or want to express your interest in a program, most law school admissions offices want to hear from you.
 Have a purpose for the contact you are making.
 Do not visit the law school or call in with the intent of selling yourself to the admissions counselor.
 More often than not, they do not have anything to do with the actual admissions decision process.
 Remember, your goal is not to overwhelm the admissions office.
-Instead, it should be to gain more information about the program and to provide deeper insight into who you are as a candidate.
+Instead, it should be to gain more information about the program and provide deeper insight into who you are as a candidate.

 These two options tend to be pretty scary for law school applicants to consider and require more than just a few sentences worth of attention.
 For a fantastic summary on these two options, click here.